Weight calculation (window)

 Volume

-Here you can specify the weight factor Opter should use for weight calculation of the dimension Volume.
+Here you can specify which weighting factor Opter should use when performing the weight calculation for the dimension Volume.

-For example, if you want to convert one cubic metre into 300 kg, enter "300" in the field = KG.
-The Rounding after conversion to KG drop-down list will automatically select [None].
-The checkbox Individual calculation is automatically ticked, as the dimension Volume should always be calculated individually.
+For example, if you want to convert one cubic metre to 300 kg, enter ‘300’ in the field = KG.
+The drop-down list Rounding after conversion to KG is then automatically selected [None].
+The tick box Individual calculation is selected automatically, as dimension Volume must always be calculated individually.

 For instructions, see above the table.